 The Saudi Arabian way of negotiation may seem strange if you are used to the straightforward way of negotiating.
 Here, it is common that they jump from topic to topic, and then going back again.
 You shouldn’t expect a linear way of negotiating, and it helps if you are aware of this kind of communication, so you don’t end up surprised.

 Be willing to go with the flow, and always keep in mind, that they don’t see the task and the result as the first and most important, because the people are always first.
 So show no sign of impatience or annoyance, when negotiations start to take an unexpected turn, and things are going back and forth.

 Always show respect, both towards people and their norms and values.
 Precisely because personal relationships and networks are so important in Saudi Arabia, expressing respect towards the people is key.
 Learn their rules of conduct and norms, and also educate yourself on what their taboos are when it comes to discussing on a personal note.
 Let them know that you came prepared, and you are willing to play by their rules.

 These are just a few examples showing the variety of factors that have a say in how negotiations across cultures will play out, but certainly important ones.
 It is always good to stay aware and invest in learning, which has no end really, especially if it comes to cross-cultural questions.

-Let us think again of the cultural iceberg, and remember that even if at first something seems to be a question of surface, if you start to think about it, you will also go deeper and deeper under the ocean only to find even more explanations and questions as well.
+Let us think again of the cultural iceberg, and remember that even if at first something seems to be a question of the surface, if you start to think about it, you will also go deeper and deeper under the ocean only to find even more explanations and questions as well.